kulics/koral/README.md

 # The XyLang Programming Language
-XyLang is a simpler and more friendly .NET programming language.
+XyLang is a concise open source .NET programming language.

 This is the main source code repository for XyLang.
-It contains the compiler, standard library, and documentation.
+It contains the compiler, and documentation.

 The language is designed to improve reading performance and reduce the grammatical burden so that users can focus their real attention on business needs.